 It is also the only Russian museum to be completely managed by the artists’ descendants.
 Natalya Polenova, the current director general, is a great-grand-daughter of the artist.

-The museum is expanding: in 2020 it launched the Centre for Family History in Tula and another one – Theatre House – will be opened in Moscow.
+The museum is expanding: in 2020 it launched the Centre for Family History , its branch Tula; and another one – Polenov’s Theatre House – is to be opened in Moscow with the focus on theatre legacy of the artist and his family.

 As we look into our future, it’s clear that museums across the world will be facing tough challenges in the coming years.
 We hope to meet these challenges head on, and will continue to champion the arts and culture which now forms an essential part of the life of our community and country.